 What features will Netdata Cloud offer?

-By October 2019 we plan on rolling out the following new features for Netdata Cloud:
+We plan on rolling out the following new features for Netdata Cloud:

 - Connect unlimited Netdata-monitored nodes to Netdata Cloud.